 Please note that this post may contain affiliate links.
 You can read my full affiliate disclosure at the bottom of the page.

-Bok Choy is a cool-weather crop that you can plant in the early spring and again in the fall, getting several harvests each year.
+Bok Choy (also known as Pak Choi) is a cool-weather crop that you can plant in the early spring and again in the fall, getting several harvests each year.
 When growing Bok Choy pest control is essential in order for your crop to thrive.
 Companion planting can help with controlling these pests.
 By using companion planting you can plant crops with Bok Choy that will help deter pests away from your garden and chosen crops.
 In this article, we go over what are good companion plants for Bok Choy and what you should not plant with Bok Choy in the garden.

 Pests That Bok Choy Is Vulnerable To